-The Bellevue and Dry River exploration projects (EPMs 27304 and 25970) cover 25 km of the prospective Ok member stratigraphy containing at least 10 copper/gold prospects including the historic OK mines and nearby smelter site.
-The Company has recently applied for excluded land within EPM 25970 including the Ok mine which has recorded small scale historical production of 80,000 tonnes at 9.2% Cu between 1901 to 1909.
+The Bellevue and Dry River exploration projects (EPMs 27304 and 25970) which cover 25 km of the prospective OK member stratigraphy contain at least 10 copper/gold prospects and also surround the historic OK mines and nearby smelter site.
+The company has recently applied for excluded land within EPM 25970 including the OK mine which has recorded small scale historical production of 80,000 tonnes at 9.2% Cu between 1901 to 1909.
 The OK mine is interpreted as a volcanic massive sulphide deposit.